lenra-io/devtool/README.md

 ### Using Docker Hub

 We provide a [docker image](https://hub.docker.com/r/lenra/devtools) on Docker Hub that you can use, it contains everything you need to unlock the full potential of the DevTools.
-We advise you to not use directly this image but to prefer using an image of the [Templates](https://github.com/lenra-io/templates) repository according to your programming language of choice.
+We advise you to not use directly this image but to prefer using the [Lenra CLI](https://github.com/lenra-io/lenra_cli) which can launch the devtools from the command line.

 <p align="right">(<a href="#top">back to top</a>)</p>